Tip and ring: Color code

-In on-premises wiring the first or only pair of inside wiring and jacks are color-coded in green for the tip conductor, and red for the ring side.
+In legacy on-premises wiring the first, or only, pair of inside wiring and jacks is color-coded in green for the tip conductor and red for the ring side.
 A second pair is coded in black for tip and yellow for ring.
 A third pair consists of white tip coding and blue ring coding.
 For larger cable assemblies more complex schemes, such as the 25-pair color code, are used.

 Some telephone technicians used mnemonic phrases, such as red-right-ring-rear, or ring-right-red-rough, to remember that the red wire connects to the right-side post in the wall jack and to the ring on the plug and to the rear lug on main distribution frames.
 Sometimes rough or ridge was added for jumper wires with a tactile code.